tos-kamiya/dendro_text/README.md

 ### Blocks.txt

-When using the default tokenization, for the letters in C locale, letter types are symbols, alphabetic characters, spaces, etc. For Unicode letters, letter types are identified by referring to Unicode blocks.
+In the case of the default tokenization, i.e., splitting text into words at boundaries of varying character types, the character types are symbols, alphabetic characters, spaces, etc., for C locale characters.
+As for Unicode characters, the character type is identified by reference to the Unicode block.

 The enclosed file `Blocks.txt` is the definition of the Unicode 14.0 Blocks, and was taken from: <https://github.com/CNMan/Unicode/blob/master/UCD/Blocks.txt> .